Our 4-Day Taiwan Spring Itinerary: Cherry Blossoms, Night Markets & More!

 - Taipei Huaxi Street Tourist Night Market

-Our actual Taiwan spring experience
+Our actual Taiwan spring itinerary and experience

 Day 1: Biking adventure